NAU-IoT/RemotePiControl/README.md

 **RASPBERRY PI IO Board**

-   Wired through the relay, this is what is being reset
+   Wired through the relay, this is what is being controlled

 **RELAY**

-   Wired so that when the Pi 4 sends the reset signal, the relay cuts or allows power to the IO Board:
+   Wired so that when the Pi 4 sends a signal, the relay cuts or allows power to the IO Board:

    - for 5 seconds(restart)